Community College of Allegheny County: Allegheny Campus

-In Pittsburgh's Allegheny West neighborhood and surrounded by Heinz Field, PNC Park, the Carnegie Science Center, and other notable landmarks, CCAC's Allegheny Campus is the largest and only urban campus of the college.
+In Pittsburgh's Allegheny West neighborhood and surrounded by Acrisure Stadium, PNC Park, the Carnegie Science Center, and other notable landmarks, CCAC's Allegheny Campus is the largest and only urban campus of the college.

-Allegheny Campus features a blend of modern and historic architecture set on 10 acre in a neighborhood once known as Pittsburgh's Millionaires’ Row and extending to the once posh "Monument Hill" area (that rises above and behind modern day Heinz Field) so named for a Civil War monument dedicated on May 30, 1871 by General George G. Meade and Governor John W. Geary.
-The centerpiece of the campus is the Student Services center, a 52000 sqft hub housing the enrollment and financial aid offices, classrooms, a student lounge, dining facilities and a 300-seat theatre/auditorium.
+Allegheny Campus features a blend of modern and historic architecture set on 10 acre in a neighborhood once known as Pittsburgh's Millionaires' Row and extending to the once posh "Monument Hill" area (that rises above and behind modern day Acrisure Stadium) so named for a Civil War monument dedicated on May 30, 1871, by General George G. Meade and Governor John W. Geary.
+The centerpiece of the campus is the Student Services Center, a 52000 sqft hub housing the enrollment and financial aid offices, classrooms, a student lounge, dining facilities, and a 300-seat theatre/auditorium.

-The campus also features a library, physical education facilities and Milton Hall, the main campus classroom building.
-Along scenic Ridge Avenue and Galveston Street are the following: West Hall, Jones Hall, the general administration building; Byers Hall, housing the offices of the President; and the Visual Arts Center.
+The campus also features a library, physical education facilities, and Milton Hall, the main campus classroom building.
+Along Ridge Avenue and Galveston Street are West Hall, Jones Hall, the general administration building; Byers Hall, housing the offices of the president and the Visual Arts Center.
+The K. Leroy Irvis Science Center was dedicated in March 2013.

-In March 2013, the K. Leroy Irvis Science Center was dedicated.
-The 65,000-square foot building was constructed using green building technology, earning the highly coveted LEED Silver Energy rating.
-The building supports the course work in Biotechnology, Biology, Microbiology, Anatomy and Physiology, Chemistry, Organic Chemistry, Physics, Geology, Astronomy and Physical Science.

 Boyce Campus

-The Boyce Campus, named after William D. Boyce who founded the Boy Scouts of America, is on a 120 acre plot in suburban Monroeville, Pennsylvania and can be accessed by the Pennsylvania Turnpike and Routes 48 and Business 22.
-Adjacent to Boyce Park, the single-building campus features a park-like setting and commanding views of the countryside.
+The Boyce Campus, named after William D. Boyce who founded the Boy Scouts of America, is on a 120 acre plot in suburban Monroeville, Pennsylvania.

 The first of the four campuses to officially commence classes on September 19, 1966, Boyce moved to its current location in time for the start of fall classes in 1969.
-With all of its programs under one roof, the multi-purpose building houses a gymnasium, cafeteria, theater, library, medical instruction facilities and a child development center.
-Boyce also provides the community, students, faculty and staff with parking, an exercise room, an outdoor fitness trail and baseball and soccer fields.
+With all its programs under one roof, the multi-purpose building houses a gymnasium, cafeteria, theater, library, medical instruction facilities, and a child development center.
+Boyce also provides parking, an exercise room, an outdoor fitness trail, and baseball and soccer fields.
 A Pennsylvania State Historical Marker in the parking lot recognizes Boyce's contributions to Scouting.